 Ali Abtahi is the founder and managing attorney of Abtahi Law Group.
 His practice focuses on legal and strategic advice to companies and investors in the innovative intersection of health and technology.

 Ali Abtahi’s educational and work experience is at the cross section of law and public health.
 Prior to his career in law, Ali obtained a Master of Science in epidemiology degree from Harvard School of Public Health.
-Ali is keenly interested in utilizing his education and work experience to improve public health and safety.
+He is keenly interested in utilizing his education and work experience to pursue causes that improve public health and the lives of others.

-Ali’s litigation practice has focused on consumer, product safety, and public health litigation.
-He has prosecuted class action and representative cases involving consumer fraud, defective products, and toxic contamination.
+Ali also has significant experience in impact litigation involving consumer, product safety, and public health matters.
+He has prosecuted class actions and representative cases involving consumer, health and safety, and unfair competitions laws.

 - Program on Negotiation at Harvard Law School (Certificate of Completion)